bytebase/bytebase.com-old/content/docs/en/get-started-with-bytebase/deploy-in-5-seconds.md

 ![_](/static/docs-assets/bytebase-installed.png)

-Now you get three containers in Docker:
+Now you have three Docker containers:

 - Bytebase
 - A MySQL instance for the Test environment